avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/connect-ta652fc-w-to-thingsboard.rst

    - Confirm that the Token did not fail during the copying process.
    - Confirm that the Token has no special characters.
 Token can only contain A-Z, a~z, 0~9.
 Illegal characters such as "-" will appear in the case of product end.
 You can edit and get a new Token in `Step 1.
 Get Access-Token`_.

 - Confirm that the `Host` parameter is correct.
-Host must start with "mqtt://", followed by IP address or domain name of Thingsboard.
+Host must start with "mqtt://", followed by IP address or domain name of ThingsBoard.
 - If the above parameters are confirmed to be correct, you can start from `Step 2.
 Power On`_ and try several times.